 - General unsubstantiated claims that are difficult to refute.
 For example: “I saw that they recently published several papers in prominent journals which disprove global warming, so clearly scientists don’t believe that it’s happening anymore, if it ever did”.
 This sort of vague statement is difficult to refute, since there isn’t a single concrete piece of evidence here that you can debunk directly, and because it’s hard to disprove that such papers have been published.
 This means that you have to rely on indirect evidence regarding the scientific consensus on the topic.

 - Anecdotal statements with little to no scientific value.
 For example: “you keep saying that there is a global warming going on, but my town got a lot of snow just last week”.
 This is an anecdotal piece of information, which purports to disprove global warming, despite the fact that it is meaningless from a scientific perspective (since large amounts of snow in one area don’t disprove global warming in any way).

 - Intentional or unintentional misinterpretation of truthful facts.
 For example, a Gish galloper might say that “there is still a lot of debate and disagreement in the scientific community regarding whether or not there is global warming”.
 The truthful fact here is that there is an ongoing discussion regarding various aspects of global warming, and that there are a few scientists who disagree with the idea of global warming.
 However, the reality is that the vast majority of scientists agree that we are undergoing some form of significant global warming, which is why the above statement misrepresents the truth.

 - Outright lies.
 For example: “the majority of scientists don’t believe that there is global warming”.
-This is false, since as we saw above, the majority of scientists do believe that there is global warming.
+This is false, since as we saw above, the majority of scientists do believe that there is human-driven global warming.